Azure-Samples/ms-identity-javascript-nodejs-tutorial/4-AccessControl/1-app-roles/README.md

 ## Overview

-This sample demonstrates a Node.js & Express web app featuring a todo list and secured with the [Microsoft Authentication Library for Node.js](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) (MSAL Node).
+This sample demonstrates a Node.js & Express web app that is secured with the [Microsoft Authentication Library for Node.js](https://github.com/AzureAD/microsoft-authentication-library-for-js/tree/dev/lib/msal-node) (MSAL Node).
 The app implements **Role-based Access Control** (RBAC) by using Azure AD [App Roles](https://docs.microsoft.com/azure/active-directory/develop/howto-add-app-roles-in-azure-ad-apps).
-In the sample, users in **TaskUser** role can perform CRUD operations on their todolist, while users in **TaskAdmin** role can see all other users' tasks.
+In the sample, users in **TaskUser** role can perform CRUD operations on their todo list, while users in **TaskAdmin** role can see all other users' tasks.

 Access control in Azure AD can be done with **Security Groups** as well, as we will cover in the [next tutorial](../2-security-groups/README.md). **Security Groups** and **App Roles** in Azure AD are by no means mutually exclusive - they can be used in tandem to provide even finer grained access control.